-- Provision of in-home care Family Day Care for children 0-13years of age in the home of registered Educators who are monitored through the Wollondilly Family Day Care Service. - Provision of Centre based child care services by qualified and experienced child care educators - including Before and After School Care and School Holiday Care.
+- Provision of in-home care, commonly known as, Family Day Care, for children 0-13 years of age in the home of registered Educators, who are monitored through the Wollondilly Family Day Care Service. - Provision of Centre-based child care services by qualified and experienced child care educators including Before and After School Care and School Holiday Care.

-COMMUNICATION AND ENGAGEMENT -
+COMMUNICATION & ENGAGEMENT

-- Acts as the key interface between Council and the community by communicating and engaging directly with the public, promoting initiatives and activities through a range of methods and providing opportunities for the community to participate in the decision making process. - Development and implementation of communication and engagement strategies that promote full and equal participation for all community members.
+- Acts as the key interface between Council and the community by communicating and engaging directly with the public, promoting initiatives and activities through a range of methods and providing opportunities for the community to participate in the decisionmaking process. - Development and implementation of communication and engagement strategies that promote full and equal participation for all community members.

-COMMUNITY PROJECTS AND EVENTS
+COMMUNITY PROJECTS & EVENTS

-- Facilitation of partnerships with community service providers and other levels of government to establish, maintain and develop appropriate community services that meet the needs of the community. - Implementation of projects and development programs that maximize local resources, strengthen local ties, develop the non-profit sector and improve community well-being. - · Provision of information, advocacy and advice on a wide range of social issues. - Provision of Financial Assistance ("Community Grants") Schemes. - Providing and supporting a range of community events - Access & Inclusion - Community & Recovery resilience building
+- Facilitation of partnerships with community service providers and other levels of government to establish, maintain and develop appropriate community services that meet the needs of the community. - Implementation of projects and development programs that maximize local resources, strengthen local ties, develop the non-profit sector and improve community well-being. - Provision of information, advocacy and advice on a wide range of social issues. - Provision of Financial Assistance ("Community Grants") Schemes. - Providing and supporting a range of community events...

-HEALTH AND REGULATORY SERVICE
+HEALTH & REGULATORY SERVICE

-- Ensures that areas that pose a potential risk to human health and safety are properly controlled e.g. skin penetration, Food shops and other public health premises - Ensures that areas of potential or actual nuisance are monitored and if necessary that enforcement action is undertaken e.g. noise, odour or contamination complaints. - Ensures that sewage management facilities are operating in a manner such that they do not have a negative impact on water quality or neighbours. - Provides facilities for the holding of impounded animals in a safe and humane manner. - Investigates complaints regarding illegal use development and non-compliance with conditions of consent. - Manage applications for Pile Burn application - Provides an opportunity for customers to re-home suitable dogs and cats - Investigates complaints regarding dangerous & menacing dogs and undertake appropriate regulatory action - Works as part of the Illawarra, Shoalhaven Joint organisation (ISJO) to reduce illegal dumping with the assistance of a dedicated RID Officer - Conducts routine inspection of school parking, free parking and time parking zones and takes appropriate regulatory action. - · Process abandoned vehicles. - Carries out an Swimming Pool Audit program and educates the community in regards to pool safety, monitors compliance with Swimming Pool Legislation and where necessary undertakes enforcement action
+- Ensures that areas that pose a potential risk to human health and safety are properly controlled e.g. skin penetration, food shops and other public health premises. - Ensures that areas of potential or actual nuisance are monitored and if necessary that enforcement action is undertaken e.g. noise, odour or contamination complaints. - Ensures that sewage management facilities are operating in a manner such that they do not have a negative impact on water quality or neighbours. - Provides facilities for the holding of impounded animals in a safe and humane manner. - Investigates complaints regarding illegal use development and non-compliance with conditions of consent. - Manage Pile Burn applications. - Provides an opportunity for customers to re-home suitable dogs and cats. - Investigates complaints regarding dangerous & menacing dogs and undertake appropriate regulatory action. - Works as part of the Illawarra, Shoalhaven Joint organisation (ISJO) to reduce illegal dumping with the assistance of a dedicated Regional Illegal Dumping (RID) Officer. - Conducts routine inspection of school parking, free parking and time parking zones and takes appropriate regulatory action. - Process abandoned vehicles. - Carries out a Swimming Pool Audit program and educates the community in regards to pool safety, monitors compliance with Swimming Pool Legislation and where necessary, undertakes enforcement action.